-- 3.1 These regulations shall be applicable to grid connected: - (a) Solar Photovoltaic (PV) power projects that directly convert solar energy into electricity and are based on the technologies such as crystalline silicon or thin film etc. as may be approved by MNRE. - (b) Solar thermal power projects based on Concentrated solar power (CSP) technologies such as line focusing or point focusing, as may be approved by MNRE, and uses direct sunlight, concentrating it several times to reach higher energy densities and thus higher temperatures whereby the heat generated is used to operate a conventional power cycle to generate electricity. - 3.2 These regulations shall be applicable to solar PV power projects and solar thermal power projects in the state commissioned on or after the date of issue of this order and intended for sale of electricity to the Distribution Licensees within the state. - 3.3 The control period will start from the date of publication of these regulations in the Jharkhand Gazette and will extend upto 31.03.2013.
-The tariff decided in a particular control period shall apply to all projects which come up within that control period.
+- 3.1 These regulations shall be applicable to grid connected: - (a) Solar Photovoltaic (PV) power projects that directly convert solar energy into electricity and are based on the technologies such as crystalline silicon or thin film etc. as may be approved by MNRE. - (b) Solar thermal power projects based on Concentrated solar power (CSP) technologies such as line focusing or point focusing, as may be approved by MNRE, and uses direct sunlight, concentrating it several times to reach higher energy densities and thus higher temperatures whereby the heat generated is used to operate a conventional power cycle to generate electricity. - 3.2 These regulations shall be applicable to solar PV power projects and solar thermal power projects in the state commissioned on or after the date of issue of this order and intended for sale of electricity to the Distribution Licensees within the state. - 3.3 The control period will start from the date of publication of these regulations in the Official Gazette of Government of Jharkhand and will extend upto 31st March, 2020.
+The tariff decided in a particular control period shall apply to all projects which come up within that control period. - 3.4 The revision in Regulations for next Control Period shall be undertaken at least six months prior to the end of the this Control Period and in case Regulations for the next Control Period are not notified until commencement of next Control Period, the tariff norms as per these Regulations shall continue to remain applicable until notification of the revised Regulations subject to adjustments as per revised Regulations